-If there is no endangering peril the homeowner must contact the insurer and ask for a Transportation/ Permission to Move endorsement.
+If there is no endangering peril the homeowner must contact the insurer and ask for a Transportation / Permission to Move endorsement.
 This adds the perils of collision, upset, stranding, and sinking to the covered perils for 30 days.

 H. HO8 (a.k.a.
 Modified Coverages) is the same as the HO1 with EC, except losses are paid on an actual cash value basis or construction cost, not replacement cost.
-Owners of older homes or elaborate homes with detailed designs or decorative architecture might have a replacement cost far in excess of the ACV or market value of their home.
+Owners of older homes, custom homes, or elaborate homes with detailed designs or decorative architecture might have a replacement cost far in excess of the ACV or market value of their home.
 The premium for such a home would be prohibitive.
-The HO8 provides a practical package of homeowner's coverage for owners of such dwellings.
+The HO8 provides a practical package of homeowner coverage for owners of such dwellings.

 This also avoids creating a moral hazard.
-(A home is insured for a million dollars, the replacement cost is a million down?)
+(E.g., A home is insured for a million dollars, the replacement cost is a million dollars, the market value is \$250,000.
+Do you sell it and move or not repair the wiring and let it burn down?)
 It is a basic named perils policy (see DP1 or HO1).

-e.g., If there were a fire loss, the repair is for the same square footage with materials available today.
+Again, Mobile Home (formerly HO7) and HO8 (Modified Coverages) are the only Homeowner policies that cover the structures (A & B) on an Actual Cash Value a.k.a.
+Construction Cost basis.
+E.g., If there were a fire loss, the repair is for the same square footage with materials available today.
 A golden oak sunroom / library would be replaced with a sunroom / library but not paneled in golden oak.

-HO1 - (no longer sold) HO2 - (HO 00 02) Perils covered Basic Form Broad Form Policy Coverage A Coverage B Coverage C HO3 - (HO 00 03) HO4 - (HO 00 04) HO2 Named Named Named Special Form Renters Form HO3 Open Open Named HO5 - (HO 00 05) HO6 - (HO 00 06) HO5 Open Open Open Comprehensive Form Condo Form HO4 n/a n/a Named HO8 - Basic Form (HO 00 08) EC HO6 n/a n/a Named but ACV on losses HO8 Named Named Named
+HO1 - (no longer sold) HO2 - (HO 00 02) Perils covered Basic Form Broad Form Policy Coverage A Coverage B Coverage C HO3 - (HO 00 03) HO4 - (HO 00 04) HO2 Named Named Named Special Form Renters Form НО3 Open Open Named HO5 - (HO 00 05) HO6 - (HO 00 06) HO5 Open Open Open Comprehensive Form Condo Form HO4 n/a n/a Named HO8 - Basic Form (HO 00 08) EC HO6 n/a n/a Named but ACV on losses HO8 Named Named Named

-IV.Section I - Property Coverage Included in Every Homeowner's Policy:
+IV.
+Section I - Property Coverage Included in Every Homeowner Policy:

 - A. Coverage "A" Dwelling, (not included in HO4 & HO6), includes the dwelling, structures attached to the dwelling, and any material to be used to repair or build such structures when the material is located next to the dwelling. - B. Coverage "B" Other Structures (a.k.a.
 Appurtenant Structures), (not included in HO4 & HO6), covers buildings separated from the dwelling by a clear space.
 These buildings may not be used for business purposes other than those described earlier under eligibility.
+We do cover a structure that contains business property that is owned by the insured or a tenant provided that business property is not fuel.
+This does not cover other structures rented or held for rental to a person who is not a tenant unless used solely as a private garage.
 This is an additional 10% coverage of the policy limit of Coverage "A." - C. Coverage "C" Personal Property (Contents), covers 50% of "A" in additional coverage.
 Personal property owned or used by the insured is covered 100% anywhere in the world.
-An endorsement may be added to increase the percentage amount. - D. Coverage "D" Loss of Use, pays for increased living expenses if the insured cannot occupy the residence following a loss by a covered peril.
+An endorsement may be added to increase the percentage amount. - Personal property also may, at the insureds' request, cover property of others while that property is on the resident premises. - D. Coverage "D" Loss of Use, pays for increased living expenses if the insured cannot occupy the residence following a loss by a covered peril.
 The insured may be reimbursed for the fair rental value of the residence. - Percentage of coverage: